For investors only

 A pharmacokinetic models and a review of the available safety data also indicated that it is likely possible to administer arfolitixorin at a significantly higher dose than the one evaluated in the AGENT study.
 The results from a post hoc analysis of the AGENT study and two new preclinical studies of arfolitixorin, which were announced in July 2024, provide additional support for the continued clinical development of the drug candidate.
 The post hoc analysis indicated that arfolitixorin’s efficacy could have been higher, in some cases statistically significantly higher, than the comparator arm if study protocol compliance had been higher.
 The preclinical studies, in turn, are based on arfolitixorin’s dose-response relationship and indicated that higher doses of arfolitixorin led to better efficacy.

-Upcoming clinical study
+New on-going clinical study

 Based on current knowledge, the company deems it possible to further improve the efficacy of the drug candidate by using an optimized dosage regimen.
 Isofol therefore plans to carry out a clinical Phase Ib/II study of arfolitixorin as a first-line treatment in combination with 5-FU-based cytostatic therapies in treatment-naive mCRC patients.
 The study aims to generate efficacy and safety data ahead of the continued clinical development.
 To achieve an indication of improved efficacy compared with the current standard treatment (5-FU-based cytostatic therapies with leucovorin), comparable analyses will be made against historical controls data.